robertomest/convnet-study/README.md

-# convnet-study

 # convet-study: A study of ConvNet architectures on small image datasets

 This repository contains implementations of some architectures that I find interesting and get good results on small image datasets (mostly CIFAR-10).

 ## Requirements

-This code runs on [Keras](github.com/fchollet/keras) and has been tested with [Tensorflow](tensorflow.org) as backend.
+This code runs on [Keras](https://www.github.com/fchollet/keras) and has been tested with [Tensorflow](https://www.tensorflow.org) as backend.
 You should have a GPU to run this code on a reasonable amount of time.

 * Python 2.7.
 * Numpy.